 - Open source and free, same as React Native.

-- Less code: most of the UI/UX code is shared between the platforms.
+- Has less code: most of the UI/UX code is shared between the platforms.

 - Allows developers to reuse their Java, Kotlin, Swift, or Objective C codes within the same framework.

-- Stateful Hot Reload helps to increase the productivity of developers ten-fold as they can make changes in code on the fly.
-It is even faster than in React Native.
+- Helps to increase the productivity of developers ten-fold as they can make changes in code on the fly; faster than in React Native.

-- Powerful UI experience out-of-box: makes it easy to create diversified animation from 60-120 FPS (comparing to average 60 FPS in React Native) which allows saving the overall development time.
+- Ensures powerful UI experience out-of-box: makes it easy to create diversified animation from 60-120 FPS (comparing to average 60 FPS in React Native) which allows saving the overall development time.

-- An extensive catalog of open-source packages simplifies many complicated tasks.
+- Provides an extensive catalog of open-source packages to simplify many complicated tasks.

-- All the UI elements are lightweight, which gives greater scope for customization.
+- Is lightweight in terms of elements, which gives greater scope for customization.

-- Both Flutter and Dart offer regimented and efficiently smooth documentation, which indeed simplifies the job of the app developers.
+- Offers regimented and efficiently smooth documentation, which indeed simplifies the job of the app developers.

-- Because of Dart’s asynchronous nature, the server can handle many requests at a single time.
+- Allows the server to handle many requests at a single time because of Dart’s asynchronous nature.

-- It is profitable when it comes to application assembly because there is no need to parse and translate XML into code.
+- Profitable when it comes to application assembly because there’s no need to parse and translate XML into code.

 - Uses 2D rendering engine known as Skia to create visuals.

-- At any time, you can jump to a lower layer.
-Communication between Flutter and the native app is simpler and fast by virtue of the native engine.
+- Suitable to jump to a lower layer: communication between Flutter and the native app is simpler and fast by virtue of the native engine.